Skip to Main Content

 The St Ives branch line, one of the more scenic short rail journeys in England, runs from St Erth through Carbis Bay into St Ives, which means car-free access to the town's restaurants, the Tate St Ives, and the Barbara Hepworth Sculpture Garden is direct.
 For guests arriving by car, parking in St Ives town itself becomes increasingly pressured through July and August; a Carbis Bay base, with access to town by train or foot, reduces that friction considerably.

 St Ives as a destination has consolidated its position as one of the more culturally substantive coastal towns in England.
 The Tate's presence has anchored a serious arts scene, and the dining options in town have broadened well beyond traditional seaside fare.
-Our full St Ives restaurants guide covers the current restaurant picture in detail, but the relevant point for hotel selection is that staying in Carbis Bay does not mean sacrificing access to any of it.
+Staying in Carbis Bay does not mean sacrificing access to any of it.

 Where Boskerris fits among St Ives hotels

-For travellers calibrating where this sits against broader British boutique hotel options, the peer set is regional rather than national.
-Properties like Lime Wood in Lyndhurst or Estelle Manor in North Leigh operate in a different category entirely, with full spa infrastructure and restaurant programmes that function as destinations in their own right.
+For travellers comparing this with broader British boutique hotel options, properties like Lime Wood in Lyndhurst or Estelle Manor in North Leigh operate in a different category entirely, with full spa infrastructure and restaurant programmes that function as destinations in their own right.
 Boskerris is a smaller, more focused proposition.

 Planning your stay: practical considerations